scionproto/scion/doc/deploy/deployment.rst

 Deployment Tutorial
 ===================

 This document helps you set up a SCION demo configuration, which consists of a stand-alone full-scale SCION environment distributed among five computers.
-The demo environment resembles one SCION Isolation Domain ISD, with three core ASes and two non-core, leaf ASes.
+The demo environment consists of one SCION Isolation Domain (ISD), with three core ASes and two non-core, leaf ASes.

 Setup